-With Thanksgiving, Christmas, Hanukkah, and New Year's coming up in the next few months, it's important to think ahead about how you'll handle holiday meals.
-And it’s especially important for people with diabetes to keep their blood sugar levels in a healthy range by primarily eating nutritious and delicious foods — like the lean protein, nutrient-dense, fiber-rich fruits vegetables, and whole grains, and good fats (from foods like olive oil, nuts, and omega-3-rich fish) that are staples of the South Beach Diet lifestyle.
-These healthy tips will help you stay on track this season:
+With Thanksgiving, Hanukkah, Christmas, and New Year's coming up in the next few months, it’s important to think ahead about how you’ll handle holiday meals.
+And it’s especially important for people with diabetes to keep their blood sugar levels in a healthy range by eating a wide variety of nutritious and delicious foods — including lean protein from various sources, nutrient-dense, fiber-rich vegetables, fruits, and whole grains, and good fats (from foods like olive oil, nuts, and seeds, which are staples of the South Beach Diet lifestyle.
+In addition, the following healthy tips will help you stay on track this season:

 a dish for the party.

 Adhering to the healthy eating principles of the South Beach Diet whenever

 possible is the best way to avoid blood sugar spikes.
 If you think a holiday

 gathering you’re attending won’t include South Beach Diet–friendly fare, ask if